How to Make Low Carb Ice Cream with Matcha Tea Powder

 Transfer the mixture to a freezer-proof container and cover it with a lid or plastic wrap.

-EXPERT TIP: Add an extra layer of aluminum foil to keep the plastic wrap intact throughout the freezing process.
+USEFUL TIP: Add an extra layer of aluminum foil to keep the plastic wrap intact throughout the freezing process.

-EXPERT TIP: A baking pan works well to freeze your ice cream.
+USEFUL TIP: A baking pan works well to freeze your ice cream.

 A serving of Matcha Tea Ice Cream in a black bowl on a wooden mat.